ninjadev64/OpenDeck/README.md

 To select another device, or to view or switch profiles, use the dropdowns in the top right corner.
 You can organise profiles into group-like folders by prefixing the profile name with the folder name and a forward slash.

 To enable automatic launch on startup, the light theme, to change the language plugins are localised in, or to modify other options, open Settings.
-From here, you can also view information about your version of OpenDeck or open the configuration directory.
+From here, you can also view information about your version of OpenDeck or open the configuration and log directories.
 To add or remove plugins, visit the Plugins tab.

 ### Troubleshooting

 - Ensure you are running the latest version of OpenDeck, as well as recent versions of related software (e.g. Spotify or OBS, or your operating system and Wine).
 - Check the pinned [GitHub Issues](https://github.com/ninjadev64/OpenDeck/issues) to see if there's a fix for your problem already.
 - Check the OpenDeck log file for any important messages.
 This file should be included with any support request.
+	- You can also run OpenDeck from the terminal to see the logs directly (and colour-coded) if it's easier than finding the log file or if the log file is empty or missing details.
+	- For issues with plugins, you can also check the plugin's logs (in the same folder, sometimes as well as a file named `plugin.log` or similar in the plugin's own folder).
+	- The log directory can be opened from the settings page of OpenDeck, or alternatively located manually at the paths below:
-	- GNU+Linux: `~/.config/opendeck/logs/`
+		- GNU+Linux: `~/.local/share/opendeck/logs/`
+		- Flatpak: `~/.var/app/me.amankhanna.opendeck/data/opendeck/logs/`
 		- Windows: `%appdata%\opendeck\logs\`
-	- macOS: `~/Library/Application Support/opendeck/logs/`
+		- macOS: `~/Library/Logs/opendeck/`
-- For issues with plugins, you can also check the plugin's logs (in the same folder as above, sometimes as well as a file named `plugin.log` or similar in the plugin's own folder).
 - When trying to run Windows-only plugins (which are the majority of plugins) on GNU+Linux or macOS, please ensure you have the latest version of Wine (and Wine Mono) installed on your system.
 - If your device isn't showing up, ensure you have the correct permissions to access it, and that you have restarted OpenDeck since connecting it.